 (If you're reading this zine online in pdf form you won't see this cover, because it's not in this repo.
 You can check the .gitignore file.
-If you really want to see it, you'll need to buy a paper copy, which means we kill a tree and I get validation and a few buck, and you get a picture of Linus Torvalds that you can see online for free.
+If you really want to see it, you'll need to buy a paper copy, which means we kill a tree and I get validation and a few bucks, and you get a picture of Linus Torvalds that you can see online for free anyway, if you are motivated enough.
 Weird, huh?)